robingh42/clubs/charters/Weapons-Handling-And-Combat-Kakistocracy.md

 *Last modified 2018-09-03*

 ## Purpose
 The purpose of WHACK is to allow Olin students to have a place to fence on campus.
 Many Oliners fenced before coming to school, but it is very difficult to travel to any clubs in the area.
+Some light HEMA (Historic European Martial Arts) might also be included.

 ## Membership
 WHACK is open to any member of the Olin campus who wishes to attend